Introduction

 Learning a new skill is essential when starting freelancing with no experience, and it doesn't have to cost a fortune

-Step 3: Create a Simple Portfolio (No Client Needed)
+Step 3.
+Put Together a Simple Portfolio (No Client Required)

 Example: